foxlet/macOS-Simple-KVM/docs/guide-screen-resolution.md

  - Some odd/intermediate resolutions like 1366×768 may not work well.
 Try to stick to more common 16:9, 16:10, and 4:3 form factors.

 2. Shut down the VM, relaunch it using `basic.sh` script and follow the following steps:
  - Press `Escape` key as soon as the window comes up.
+(Perhaps you have to temporarily remove the USB keyboard and leave the PS/2 Keyboard attached, so that ESC is recognized)
  - In the interface that comes up, select `Device Manager`->`OVMF Platform Configuration`->`Change Preferred` and select the correct resolution.
  - Press `F10` to save the changes.
  - Press `Escape` multiple times to come back to main menu, and then select `Continue` on it.